harshita1362/Number_Theory_and_Cryptography_Practicals/README.md

 - Number Theory
 - Cryptography

-«⚠️ Note: These practicals are intended for educational and academic purposes only.»
+⚠️ Note: These practicals are intended for educational and academic purposes only.